 Hard Window Treatments

 Also known as board and baton (bnb), panels, slats or louvered shutters.
 They are made of wood and plastic materials, ideal for exterior windows.
 They can help in controlling light, they can provide privacy, hides an undesirable view.
-They can be just for decoration purpose or used for functional aspect as well.
+They can be just for decoration purposes or used for functional aspects as well.
 Window shutters are ideal for exterior windows.

-There are a vast variety of shades and blinds available nowadays.
-From roman shades to venetian blinds.
+There is a vast variety of shades and blinds available nowadays.
+From Roman shades to Venetian blinds.
 Shades are mostly made of hard wood and plastic or metal material whereas blinds can be made from fabric, vinyl, paper or card.
-Both treatments are considered to be fixtures because they are fixed and cannot be drawn like a curtain or drapery on the other hand they can be control with cords and wands.
+Both treatments are considered to be fixtures because they are fixed and cannot be drawn like a curtain or drapery, on the other hand, they can be controlled with cords and wands.

-Shades and blinds are ideal for kitchens, patio, bathroom and can be used in family room also.
-They are available in variety of colors and prints.
-Famous types of shades and blinds are wood woven shades, venetian blinds, roller shades, roman blinds, vertical shades, horizontal shades etc.
+Shades and blinds are ideal for kitchens, patio, bathroom and can be used in the family room also.
+They are available in a variety of colors and prints.
+Famous types of shades and blinds are wood woven shades, Venetian blinds, roller shades, roman blinds, vertical shades, horizontal shades etc.